Seven shortcomings: Thai-Foreign villa investments

 It is the typical investment structure that the developer offers to sell the land and to erect a villa on that land as one package.
 In that case, the villa contract can be a construction agreement or a purchase agreement.
 The contractual partner, buyer or house builder can be someone else than the landowning Thai company.

-Thailand’s law prohibits foreigners to own land and all improvements which are inseparably linked and attached with the land.
+Thailand’s law prohibits foreigners to own land and all improvements which are inseparably linked and attached to the land.
 If the Thai company owns the land, it also owns the house or villa.
-A separation of land and villa ownership would require a superficies.
+Separation of land and villa ownership would require a superficies.
 This means without superficies, the foreigner does not legally own the villa, which he erected on his name in the building permit and fully paid.